 Thankfully, the factors to build a cohesive, high functioning team are known and repeatable.
 Productive teams function smoothly, there is no breakdown in communication, managers resolve conflicts quickly, and team members are working toward a common goal.
 The quality of work the team produces increases and gets completed within a reasonable time frame.
 Productive teams are also more likely to have a high number of engaged employees leading to better employee engagement.

 A team dynamics assessment brings hidden issues, such as extreme pressure, to the surface and is an effective way to pinpoint any team members under considerable stress or flexing out of their behavioural comfort zones.
 A team dynamics assessment jumpstarts the process to increase team productivity.

 How to measure team productivity?

-Today surveys, project management dashboards and DISC assessments help managers to track productivity and identify employees who are not working to their maximum performance.
+Today surveys, project management dashboards, and DISC team dynamic assessments help managers to track productivity and identify employees who are not working to their maximum performance.